Beyond is the R&D conference for the creative industries.

 Music, as many other creative fields that are also highly innovative and competitive, has seen the rise of artificial intelligence (AI) and machine learning and explored ways to take advantage of them.
 Long existing music...

-A chance to feature your pioneering and creative research-led project in a showcase pushing the boundaries of possibility.
+Featuring pioneering and creative research-led projects in a showcase pushing the boundaries of possibility.
 More info

 Volunteering at Beyond

-We are looking for volunteers to support Beyond.
-Lunch and refreshments will be provided and volunteers will have the opportunity to work alongside a highly experienced event production team.
-Apply now
+Volunteers helped to support Beyond 2019.
+Lunch and refreshments were provided and volunteers had the opportunity to work alongside a highly experienced event production team.

 Raise awareness of your organisation and connect with leading names, businesses and researchers from the cutting edge of the creative industries.
 Get in touch for more info.